 9 Amazingly Fun Things to Do in Madison with Kids

 We had never been to Wisconsin or even the Midwest, so we were super excited to explore as much as we could during our week visit.
-To make things easy we based ourselves out of Madison, the Capitol and home to the University of Wisconsin.
+Even though we really wanted to do a whole Wisconsin road trip, to make things easy we based ourselves out of Madison, the Capitol and home to the University of Wisconsin.
 Located a bit over an hour from Milwaukee (where we flew in), this center of government and college town is the perfect introduction to the state of Wisconsin.

 We loved the vibe of Madison from the many signs saying they welcome people of all types to the many co-op grocery stores and farm to table eateries focusing on using local Wisconsin foods.
 The progressiveness, the vibrancy and not to mention the cost effectiveness of the city is great for us Californians.
 You should have seen the shock on my face the first few meals we paid!
 It was so cheap for really delicious food.
 Madison was such a surprise with all that was on offer during our short visit.